PlayerPlugin¶

 - Check Player layer - Ensure Tiled map has "Player" object layer

-sprite_sheetproperty points to valid file - Check spawn position - Verify player object has valid x/y coordinates
+"player"entry (or the value ofsprite_id) exists in yourspritescontent registry - Check spawn position - Verify player object has valid x/y coordinates

 - Review logs - Look for errors during